mintlify/mint/packages/mintlify/CONTRIBUTING.md

 Run `yarn` or `yarn install` to install dependencies.
 Then, run `yarn local` once to link to your local version of the CLI in the npm global namespace (`npm ls --global`).

 Build the CLI using `yarn build` or `yarn watch`.
-Any local changes you make will be reflected in the CLI.
+Any local changes you make in this directory will be reflected in the CLI.

-To unlink, run `npm uninstall --global mintlify`.
+To unlink, run `yarn unlink` in this directory.